nihermann/PuzzleSim/README.md

 ```

 ### Add Your Own Backbones
 You can extend PuzzleSim with your own backbone models.
-To get started, inherit from `adapters.FeatureExtractor` and implement the `compute_features method`.
+To get started, inherit from `adapters.FeatureExtractor` and implement the `compute_features` method.

 There are two ways to use your backbone:
 1. Directly in the constructor: